e4basil/Kotlin-Coroutine/README.md

 * **Remember** coroutines are not threads.
 * Coroutines are very very cheap , they are almost free we can create thousands of them and we don't need to worry about memory consumption, your application will run as smooth as you can imagine.
 Thats not possible incase of threads, you cannot create thousands of threads at a time.
 * So for modern applications coroutines are indeed the modern solution.

+### Couroutine Scope vs Coroutines context

+The scope provides a reference(e.g. Job) to cancel them and context provides a reference to underlying thread.

+#### Scope

+A coroutine must run in a scope <br />
+It is a way to keep track of all coroutines that run in it <br />
+All (cooperative) coroutines can be cancelled via their scope <br />
+Scopes get uncaught exceptions <br />
+They are a way to bind coroutines to an application specific lifecycle (e.g. viewModelScope in Android) to avoid leaking <br />

+#### Context

+The context determines on which thread the coroutines will run.
+There are four options:

+Dispatchers.Default - for CPU intense work (e.g. sorting a big list) <br />
+Dispatchers.Main - what this will be depends on what you've added to your programs runtime dependencies (e.g. kotlinx-coroutines-android, for the UI thread in Android) <br />
+Dispatchers.Unconfined - runs coroutines unconfined on no specific thread <br />
+Dispatchers.IO - for heavy IO work (e.g. long-running database queries)<br />